 Get actionable information for constant system optimization

-UEI partners will may government-funded and commercial space launch operators such as Orbital ATK, SpaceX, Blue Origin, NASA, and more.
+UEI partners with many government-funded and commercial space launch operators such as Orbital ATK, SpaceX, Blue Origin, NASA, and more.
 UEI offers robust, reliable and scalable launch pad and ground support monitoring and control I/O solutions to meet the environmental demands of rocket launch for manned flight.
 Northrop Grumman Space Systems has multiple UEI embedded systems (UEIPACs) all time synchronized to 1PPS with software paced by a hardware clock so applications are also synchronized.
 These systems also monitor thermocouples, voltages, currents and even control valves.
 With UEI, Northrop Grumman has precise timing capability for shutting everything down simultaneously.

 Blue Origin HIL & DAQ Systems